-The main thing I LOVE about these three is that they’re all shelf stable items just hanging out in the pantry waiting for me.
+The main thing I LOVE about these three is that they’re all shelf-stable items just hanging out in the pantry waiting for me.
 They all have very long shelf lives and I don’t have to worry too much about rotation.
-Viewing shopping as an annual activity, not weekly or even monthly one, has really helped me.

 When it comes to rotation and babysitting food items, I have enough to worry about just making sure the milk doesn’t get chunky or the cheese doesn’t develop green fuzzies.
 Who really needs one more thing to keep track of?